projectatomic/adb-vagrant-registration/README.md

 The plugin is still very early alpha, so YMMV.
 If you try it out, and have problems, please feel free to file an issue.

 * vagrant plugin install vagrant-registration
-* configure subscription-manager credentieals in your Vagrantfile
+* configure subscription-manager credentials in your Vagrantfile
 * that should be it

 ### subscription-manager Credential Configuration

-You should add following entries into your Vagrantfile:
+You should add the following entries into your Vagrantfile:

     config.registration.subscriber_username = 'foo'
     config.registration.subscriber_password = 'bar'

-This should go preferably into Vagrant file in your Vagrant home directory (defaults to ~/.vagrant.d), to make it available for every project.
-It can be later overriden in project's Vagrant file, if needed.
+This should go, preferably, into the Vagrantfile in your Vagrant home directory (defaults to ~/.vagrant.d), to make it available for every project.
+It can be later overriden in an individual project's Vagrant file, if needed.

 If you prefer not to store your username/password on your filesystem, you can optionally configure vagrant-registration plugin to use environment variables, such as: